Sign in →

 Patients with postpartum thyroiditis with persistently elevated thyroid autoantibody levels have an increased likelihood of permanent hypothyroidism.

 In cases of neonatal hypothyroidism, the detection of anti-TPO or anti-Tg in the infant suggests transplacental antibody transfer, particularly if the mother has a history of autoimmune thyroiditis or detectable thyroid autoantibodies.
-The neonatal hypothyroidism is likely to be transient in these cases.
+Neonatal hypothyroidism is likely to be transient in these cases.

 Clinical Reference

-3. Baloch Z, Carayon P, Conte-Devolx B, et al: Laboratory Medicine Practice Guidelines.
+3. Baloch Z, Carayon P, Conte-Devolx B, et al. Laboratory Medicine Practice Guidelines.
 Laboratory support for the diagnosis and monitoring of thyroid disease Thyroid.
-2003 Jan;13(1):3-126
+2003;13(1):3-126

 Report Available